gregdetre/healthyselfjournal/docs/reference/libraries/FASTHTML.md

     app.run()
 ```

-This creates a web application at http://localhost:5001
+This starts a development server.

 ### HTMX Integration Example